TheHotchkissRecord/offtherecord/README.md

 (*You might need to [install](https://nodejs.org/en/) node & npm onto your device first.*)

 ## Documentation
 An automaton has been created to automatically create `.mjml` files for Off the Record.
-Its name is *Henry*. ~~Simply double-click the executable named `henry` from the `offtherecord` folder and Henry will guide you through the necessary steps.~~ To use the most up-to-date version of Henry, clone the [Henry repository](https://github.com/TheHotchkissRecord/henry) and follow the instructions there.
+Its name is *Henry*. ~~Simply double-click the executable named `henry` from the `offtherecord` folder and Henry will guide you through the necessary steps.~~ ~~To use the most up-to-date version of Henry, clone the [Henry repository](https://github.com/TheHotchkissRecord/henry) and follow the instructions there.~~ **UPDATE: Please use the [Henry web app](https://github.com/TheHotchkissRecord/henry-web) now.**

 (The old documentation for manually compiling newsletters can still be found [here](https://github.com/TheHotchkissRecord/offtherecord/blob/master/old_documentation.md).)